barntsen/Eps/readme.md

 by a simple recompile without any need to touch the source code.
 Also the language (although simple) should be sufficiently high level to avoid the need for detailed knowledge about gpu hardware.
-It should also be close to what the average scientist is familiar with, i.e. languages like C/C++, Fortran, Python, Go, etc...

-Numerous languages have been constructed for this purpose, most of them Domain Specific Languages like Firedrake.
+Numerous languages have been constructed for this purpose, most of them Domain Specific Languages like Firedrake or Devoto .
 The main problem with most of these languages are that they are too specific and forces the scientist to use a particular set of methods.
 They are also often complicated and difficult to learn.